ChristineKitchens/Pewlett_Hackard_Analysis/README.md

 ## Overview of Pewlett Hackard Analysis
 - Pewlett Hackard noticed that several current employees are nearly at retirement age.
 In anticipation of the number of openings that will accompany the wave of retiring employees, management requested two deliverables:
-   1) The number of retiring employees by title
+   1) The number of retiring employees by title.
    2) The number of employees eligible for a mentorship program.

+- To conduct analyses, tables containing employee and departmental infomation were imported into pgAdmin and queried using SQL.
+See "Resources" at the bottom of this file for more information.
   - Queries used to execute analysis can be found [here](https://github.com/InRegards2Pluto/Pewlett_Hackard_Analysis/blob/550eced8f34750c3aed6479a1ac49ebb3c2a437d/Queries/Employee_Database_challenge.sql).
 ## Pewlett Hackard Analysis Results
-There is a bulleted list with four major points from the two analysis deliverables.

 ### Number of Retiring Employees by Title
-- There are a total of 133,776 employees preparing to retire.
+- There are a total of <b>133,776</b> employees preparing to retire.
 - The number of retiring employees by title is as follows:

     | Title  | Count |